Section intro goes here :

 Your goal should be to create a lobby environment where those waiting to play your attractions are able to spend time having fun or learning more about your facility.

-Redemption games are usually the bigger money makers in your facility as the reward options at your redemption counter feed the desire for your guests to play these games.
-A well-stocked redemption counter can create a real excitement for your customers and their children who will want to take those prizes home.
+Redemption games are usually the bigger money makers in your facility, as the reward options at your redemption counter feed the desire for your guests to play.
+A well-stocked redemption counter can create real excitement for your customers and their children, who will want to take those prizes home.

 Some operators prefer to use a DVD or video when briefing the players on the laser tag system, while others prefer a live presenter for every game.
 Bringing in equipment to show players how to use the equipment is also common and can be very interactive, especially with birthday children.
 Some briefing rooms have places or areas to sit while others have all the players remain standing during the brief.

-These are all preferences as briefing can be done in any of the ways listed above, but you’ll only need about 9 square foot per pack to comfortably fit your players.
+These are all preferences as briefing can be done in any of the ways listed above, but you’ll only need about 0.75m2 (9ft2) per pack to comfortably fit your players.

 Your layout between your briefing room, vesting room, arena, and lobby are crucial to your throughput.
 While customers are being instructed, those playing the game should be hanging up their vests in the vesting room and exiting to your lobby through an exit in that room.